A question for individual reflection:

 Image: By love_the_wind, Freepik

-A common technique described in the literature is cognitive reappraisal (Troy, Wilhelm, Shallcross, & Mauss, 2010), which encourages a person to re-judge and re-evaluate a situation.
+A common technique described in the literature is cognitive reappraisal (Troy, Wilhelm, Shallcross, & Mauss, 2010), which encourages individuals to re-judge and re-evaluate a situation.
 For example, instead of “I was told that my work was….
 It confirms that I’m not good enough”, students could view the situation in a different light, e.g. “If producing perfect academic assignments was easy, there would be no need to do a 3-year degree.
 I now have specific feedback that can guide me, and I’ll use it in future assignments”.

-Also, it is important to focus the feedback on the work, not on ‘the person’, and use language like “the work was…” rather than “you are…”.
+Also, it is important to focus the feedback on the work, not ‘the person’, and use language like “the work was…” rather than “you are…”.